New Undergraduate Students Get Prepared

 Quercus is U of T’s online learning management platform.
 It helps organize your courses in one place and allows you to connect with your classmates and instructors online.

-You will receive an invitation to register for Orientation Week organized by the Faculty of Music Undergraduate Association (FMUA) which is filled with fun social activities and city-adventures!
+Orientation activities will take place between August 25-29, 2025.
+You will receive an invitation to register for Orientation Week, organized by the Faculty of Music Undergraduate Association (FMUA), which is filled with fun social activities and city adventures!

-• The mission of Student Life is to offer all students support in reaching your academic goals while finding community and belonging.
+The mission of Student Life is to offer all students support in reaching your academic goals while finding community and belonging.
 This includes preparing you for university academics by introducing available resources, teaching time-management skills and effective learning and study habits.
 They’re here to support your mental and physical health with virtual and in-person appointments, workshops to teach you wellness skills, and peer support in a range of areas.
 They can also help you with accessibility and accommodation issues.
 Student Life provides all kinds of resources to help with your career, from work study positions and on-campus jobs, to resources to help you develop resume and interview skills.
 For international students, they provide a range of supports from information about immigration, health coverage and work permits, to advice on transitioning into Canadian life.
 They also have all the information you’ll need about study abroad programs.

 Make sure you familiarize yourself with these services in order to take advantage of the opportunities!

-Visit Student Life
+Visit Start with Student Life

-• Students who have a documented disability may be able to receive special accommodations to enhance their study at the University of Toronto by being registered with Accessibility Services.
+Students who have a documented disability may be able to receive special accommodations to enhance their study at the University of Toronto by being registered with Accessibility Services.
 An accommodation is any change that enables students with disabilities to participate equally in the environment and activities of either a particular class or university life in general.
 This includes making changes to course delivery, assessment methods, the types of resources provided, and physical access to a class.
 It involves removing barriers of all kinds.
 Accommodations are determined based on available information regarding your functional limitations and their impact on your program of study.

-You are urged to initiate the process immediately and submit your intake package no later than July 12 at 5p.m. in order to have the necessary accommodations (if appropriate) in place before classes begin.
+You are urged to initiate the process immediately and submit your intake package no later than July 14 at 5p.m. in order to have the necessary accommodations (if appropriate) in place before classes begin.

-You can still register at any point during the school year but your accommodations will begin after the start of the Fall 2024 semester.
+You can still register at any point during the school year but your accommodations will begin after the start of the Fall 2025 semester.

 Prepare for classes

-• All students are required to participate in a Major Ensemble for at least the first two years of study.
+All students are required to participate in a Major Ensemble for at least the first two years of study.
 Major Ensemble Placement Auditions will be done in-person during the first week of classes to determine in which ensemble you will placed.

 The Performance Office provides excerpts that you will prepare for the audition.
-These excerpts, along with individual placement audition dates/times and tips on how to prepare will be available from the Performance Office in early July.
-If you wish to audition on a secondary instrument, you will need to submit a request to performance.music@utoronto.ca.
+These excerpts, along with individual placement audition dates/times will be found under Major Ensembles & Placements in early July.

-• Classical
+Classical

 Jazz

 All new students will be required to do a Placement Test to determine if they are required to attend the tutorial for JMU100Y1 Jazz & Trad Materials and/or JMU101Y1 Jazz Ear Training.
-The placement tests will be held during the first tutorial for these classes on September 4.
-Students who perform at an exceptional level may be offered the opportunity to exempt from the courses entirely, by taking a subsequent test at a later date.
-Students who are exempted from course(s) will be required to make up the weight of those courses with other music electives.